Skip to Content

 Digital Painting and Collage

-The simple variety and richness of colors on screens is what draws us in, like monkeys mesmerized with supernaturally bright fruit.
-And from this state, our emotions and beliefs and votes open up like BIOS settings.
+The simple variety and richness of colors on screens is what draws us in, like monkeys mesmerized with flickering infinitely colored fruit.
+From this monkey state, our emotions and beliefs and votes are bought for peanuts.

 Calligraphy